-- 13.01 All employees who are regularly scheduled seventy-five (75) hours on a biweekly basis shall receive vacations with pay based on length of full-time continuous service as follows: - (a) Employees who have completed less than one (1) year of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to a vacation on the basis of 1.25 days for each completed month of service with pay in the amount of six percent (6%) of gross earnings. - (b) Employees who have completed one (1) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to an annual vacation of three (3) weeks at their current rate.

-- (c) Employees who have completed three (3) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to an annual vacation of four (4) weeks at their current rate. - (d) Employees who have completed fifteen (15) or more years of fulltime continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to an annual vacation of five (5) weeks at their current rate. - (e) Employees who have completed twenty-three (23) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to an annual vacation of six (6) weeks at their current rate.
+- 13.01 All employees who are regularly scheduled seventy-five (75) hours on a biweekly basis shall receive vacations with pay based on length of full-time continuous service as follows: - (a) Employees who have completed less than one (1) year of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to a vacation on the basis of 1.25 days for each completed month of service with pay in the amount of six percent (6%) of gross earnings. - (b) Employees who have completed one (1) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to an annual vacation of three (3) weeks at their current rate. - (c) Employees who have completed three (3) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to an annual vacation of four (4) weeks at their current rate. - (d) Employees who have completed fifteen (15) or more years of fulltime continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to an annual vacation of five (5) weeks at their current rate. - (e) Employees who have completed twenty-three (23) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to an annual vacation of six (6) weeks at their current rate.

-Effective October 25, 2021, employees who have completed twentytwo (22) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to an annual vacation of six (6) weeks at their current rate.
+Effective October 25th, 2021, employees who have completed twenty-two (22) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to an annual vacation of six (6) weeks at their current rate.

-(f) Employees who have completed twenty-five (25) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of July 1]) shall be entitled to an annual vacation of seven (7) weeks at their current pay.
+(f) Employees who have completed twenty-five (25) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [the end of the pay period which includes April 30th]) shall be entitled to an annual vacation of seven (7) weeks at their current pay.